 sudo apt-get update && sudo apt-get install bcmwl-kernel-source

 The nouveau drivers work well, but if you want the proprietary drivers which may give better gaming performance, you’ll need to install them separately.
-Open “Additional Drivers” and select the latest proprietary driver.
+Open “Software & Updates” then go to the “Additional Drivers” tab and select the latest proprietary driver.

 If you’re like me and want the F1-F12 keys to behave as function keys, and not special keys then just follow these steps from the AppleKeyboard guide